 - Make 120 qualifying repayments

-I’m struggling to meet payments due to the coronavirus.
+I’m struggling to meet payments due to COVID-19.
 Can I still qualify?

 How do I apply for PLSF?